 Cordless tool setting gauge

 The radio signal transmission range is generally above 10 meters, which offers the advantage of wide-ranging transmission and reduced susceptibility to environmental influences.
 Additionally, this type of tool setting gauge can be removed from the working table at any time without taking up machining space after tool setting, and can be used on multiple machines to reduce overall costs.
 It is mostly used for large or heavy machine tools.

 The basic principle of a laser tool setting gauge is to use a focused laser beam as the trigger medium.
 When the laser beam is obscured by the rotating tool, a trigger signal is generated.
 Unlike contact tool setting systems, laser tool setting systems use non-contact measurement.
 This allows for measurement of even the smallest cutting tools without worrying about breakage due to contact force.
 The gauge can measure cutting tool diameters as small as 0.008mm (e.g. drills, taps, or micro-mills) with a self-repeating measurement accuracy of 0.2μm.

 Since the tool rotates at high speed during measurement, the measurement state is almost exactly the same as the actual machining state, improving the practical accuracy of tool setting.
 Due to the laser technology, the tool setting gauge can scan the shape and measure the contour of the cutting tool, as well as monitor the breakage of the individual cutting edges of the multitool.

-However, the main disadvantage of the laser tool setting gauge is the complexity of the structure, which needs an additional high-quality air supply to protect the internal structure.
+However, the main disadvantage of the laser tool setting gauge is the complexity of its structure, which requires an additional high-quality air supply to protect the internal structure.
 It also has a high cost, making it mainly suitable for high-speed machining centers.

 1.2.2 Common features and advantages of in-machine tool setting gauge

 The dynamic length/diameter measurement of the cutting tool is performed as it rotates.
-The measured parameters include the end runout/radial runout error of the machine spindle, which gives a “dynamic” offset value of the tool during high-speed machining.
+The measured parameters include the end runout/radial runout error of the machine spindle, which provides a “dynamic” offset value of the tool during high-speed machining.

 Simultaneously, cutting tool parameters can be automatically measured at any time, thereby eliminating the “variation” of tool parameters caused by thermal deformation of the machine.
 The measurement results are automatically updated in the corresponding cutting tool’s parameter table, completely eliminating the potential risks associated with manual tool setting and parameter input.

-(2) Automatic monitoring of cutting tool wear/breakage.
+(2) Automatic monitoring of cutting tool wear/breakage:

 Using an in-machine tool setting device, the tool length can be automatically measured once before the tool is returned to the magazine after machining.
 In the case of normal wear, the wear values are automatically updated to the cutting tool loss parameters.

-In the event of excessive wear, the tool can be treated as broken (fractured) and the operator can choose between replacing the tool with a new one for the next workpiece or an automatic stop alarm for cutting tool replacement.
+In the event of excessive wear, the tool can be considered broken (fractured), and the operator can choose between replacing the tool with a new one for the next workpiece or an automatic stop alarm for cutting tool replacement.
 This improves product quality and reduces cutting tool wear or scrap.

 By utilizing an in-machine tool setting gauge, tool parameters can be automatically measured and updated before or during the machining process.
-Each measurement is made with the cutting tool set in the current state of thermal deformation of the machine, thus greatly reducing errors introduced by the thermal deformation of the machine.
+Each measurement is taken with the cutting tool set in the current state of thermal deformation of the machine, significantly reducing errors caused by thermal deformation.

-(4) Measurement and monitoring of tool contours.
+(4) Measurement and monitoring of tool contours:

 With an in-machine laser tool setting gauge, the laser beam can be used to scan or monitor the tool contour at any time and automatically update the parameters as needed.